Workday/upshot-montague/README.md

 `montague` takes its name from [Montague Semantics](https://en.wikipedia.org/wiki/Montague_grammar), the idea that human language can be expressed through formal logic and lambda-calculus.
+The process of inferring this formal representation from natural language is called "semantic parsing".
 Specifically, `montague` implements [Combinatory Categorial Grammar (CCG)](https://en.wikipedia.org/wiki/Combinatory_categorial_grammar), a particular grammar formalism that has become popular recently for semantic parsing.

-[Semantic parsing]

 History
 -------